jinjagit/Advent-of-Code-Rust/exercise6b/README.md

 ```
 What is the minimum number of orbital transfers required to move from the object YOU are orbiting to the object SAN is orbiting?
 (Between the objects they are orbiting - not between YOU and SAN.)

-# My notes:

-In these graphs, a parent may have many children, but _a child can only have one parent_.

-Thus, we can simply start at each of the 2 given locations, and for each location, step up the chain of parents to COM, recording each step.

-Then, we compare the 2 lists of steps to identify the elements that are shared by both lists.
-Identify which element is the shared element that links the two points in the shortest path (use orbits count?)

-Then we add together the steps from the shared elment we found in the previous step to each of the 2 locations.
-(Again, this can probably be computed using the orbits counts).